PramodMGowda05/TrustLens/SETUP.md

 # TrustLens AI - Local Setup Instructions

-This guide provides step-by-step instructions to set up and run the TrustLens AI platform on a local machine (tested on Windows).
+This guide provides step-by-step instructions to set up and run the TrustLens AI platform on a local machine.

 ## Prerequisites

 Before you begin, ensure you have the following installed:
 1.  **Node.js**: Version 18.x or later.
-2.  **npm** or **yarn**: Package manager for Node.js.
+2.  **npm**: Package manager for Node.js.
-3.  **MySQL Server**: A local MySQL instance.
-You can use tools like XAMPP, WAMP, or Docker.
+3.  **Python**: Version 3.8 or later (for optional ML model training).
-4.  **Firebase Account**: A Google Firebase project is required for authentication.
+4.  **Firebase Account**: A Google Firebase project is required for authentication (though the scaffold runs without it).

 ---

-## 1. Install Dependencies
+## 1. Install Project Dependencies

 Clone the repository and navigate into the project directory.
 Then, install the required npm packages.